-- Evaluate the range of housing types and household income levels throughout the city to identify opportunities where greater diversity in income and housing types should be encouraged. - Conduct a residential market analysis and housing inventory to help identify gaps in current and future market demand for all income levels. - Develop a detailed housing strategy for the City of Bloomington based on findings in the completed housing evaluation, residential market analysis, and housing inventory.
-Update Chapter 5, "Housing and Neighborhoods" to coordinate with the final housing strategy. - Create a Housing Commission to acquire information on and study residents' housing needs and opportunities, make policy recommendations to the Mayor and City Council regarding issues affecting affordable housing and supportive services in the community. - To the extent permitted by law, develop and implement programs that require and/or incentivize affordable housing within new developments, with rezones, and with changes to development standards through land development activities. - Seek to expand compact urban housing solutions such as pocket neighborhoods, tiny houses, accessory dwelling units, and similar housing solutions, wherever they can be implemented in a manner that does not attract primarily student populations that would adversely affect the surrounding neighborhood.

-- Encourage reuse of existing structures in order to maintain or increase the city's housing supply. - Expand opportunities for affordable housing partnerships with non-profits and the development community. - Evaluate new development and redevelopment proposals with the goal of minimizing displacement of lower income residents from Bloomington neighborhoods and from the city as a whole. - Adopt zoning regulations that ensure, to the extent possible, that any multifamily housing developments can successfully transition to serving other populations as the student market evolves and demand changes. - Support the development of senior housing organized around affinities such as LGBTQ housing, Senior Arts Colony housing, and senior and intergenerational cooperative housing. - Develop policies and enforcement programs around new housing options that assure neighborhood stability and preserve neighborhood character. - Work with Bloomington Housing Authority to ensure ample affordable community housing options are available to BHA clients, including but not limited to, Public Housing, Section 8 Housing Choice Vouchers, and Section 8 Project-based Vouchers. - Partner with Monroe County government to coordinate and maximize affordable housing strategies and to leverage available resources.
+- Evaluate the range of housing types and household income levels throughout the city to identify opportunities where greater diversity in income and housing types should be encouraged. - Conduct a residential market analysis and housing inventory to help identify gaps in current and future market demand for all income levels. - To the extent permitted by law, develop and implement programs that require and/or incentivize affordable housing within new developments, with rezones, and with changes to development standards through land development activities. - Seek to expand compact urban housing solutions such as pocket neighborhoods, tiny houses, accessory dwelling units, and similar housing solutions, wherever they can be implemented in a manner that does not attract primarily student populations that would adversely affect the surrounding neighborhood. - Adopt zoning regulations that allow for flexible and safe reuse of existing structures in order to maintain or increase the city's housing supply. - Expand opportunities for affordable housing partnerships with non-profits and the development community. - Evaluate new development and redevelopment proposals with the goal of minimizing displacement of lower income residents from Bloomington neighborhoods and from the city as a whole. - · Adopt zoning regulations that ensure, to the extent possible, that any multifamily housing developments can successfully transition to serving other populations as the student market evolves and demand changes. - Support the development of senior housing organized around affinities such as LGBTQ housing, Senior Arts Colony housing, and senior and intergenerational cooperative housing. - Develop policies and enforcement programs around new housing options that assure neighborhood stability and preserve neighborhood character. - Work with Bloomington Housing Authority to ensure ample affordable community housing options are available to BHA clients.